10 things to know if you're planning to start exercising

 Monday 8 January 2018

-So it’s the start of a new year and you’ve decided it’s time you did some exercise.
+So you’ve decided it’s time you did some exercise.
 But…where do you begin?

 If you haven’t exercised much before, or it’s been awhile, it can be daunting to know how to start.
-We’ve put together this guide to getting active, to help you develop a healthier, happier lifestyle this year and beyond.
+We’ve put together this guide to getting active, to help you develop a healthier, happier lifestyle.

 1. How much exercise should you actually be doing?